-I then ask whether sample size neglect could be due to subjects not knowing how to choose and deferring their choices to the sample proportion.
-Figures 6a and 6b show that whenever a choice displays sample size neglect, the subject is much less likely to opt to learn for that choice.
+I test whether sample size neglect could be due to subjects not knowing how to choose and deferring their choices to the sample proportion.
+Figure 7 shows that whenever a choice displays sample size neglect, the subject is less likely to opt to learn for that choice.
 The effect is stronger for the larger samples (25) and for the sub-sample.
 For these choices, not displaying sample size neglect implies that the subject is 2.4 times more likely to opt to learn.
-This suggests that sample size neglect is not due to confusion as subjects who display it are more confident in their choices.
+For both the full and sub-sample this difference is statistically significant at p < 0.05, for all choice tasks in the 4 vs 25 rounds.15 This suggests that sample size neglect is not due to confusion as subjects who display it are more confident in their choices.
+The differences are highly statistically significant for the large sample sizes.16